f5devcentral/f5-big-iq-lab/docs/class5/module9/lab3.rst

 2. Build our Declarative Onboarding configuration

 Our VE created in the previous lab was a single instance with 1-NIC and a BYOL license.
 From our perspective, DO doesn't need many options, BIG-IQ management, ASM / AVR provisioned, and a License.
 Then it will be ready for AS3 or Application Templates.

 Check the BIG-IQ Settings and Provision options to add the class to our configuration, our newly created BIG-IP VE has never been configured with any configuration so we can leave the default options for the BIG-IQ Settings class.
 Add in our demo hostname, under-provisioning make sure that AVR and AWAF are configured with nominal.

+.. warning:: In the License class, the Hypervisor needs to be selected only if reachable = false.

   |image16|
   |image23|